-As discussed in question 11, entities under investigation have access to the Infarmed's investigation report and its official report of administrative offence.
+Entities under investigation have access to the investigation report by the National Authority of Medicines and Health Products IP (Infarmed) and its official report of administrative offence.
 In both cases, the defendant in the investigation is entitled to defence rights by means of comments to the investigators' report and opposition to the official report of administrative offence.
-Following the issuing of Infarmed's administrative offence final decision, defendants are entitled to challenge the decision before the competent administrative court
+Following the issuing of Infarmed's administrative offence final decision, defendants are entitled to challenge the decision before the competent administrative court.